reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 `embed:update-on-async-rendering/react-dom-properties-before-update-after.js`

+> Note
+>
+> If you're writing a shared component, the [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill enables the new `getSnapshotBeforeUpdate` lifecycle to be used with older versions of React as well.
+[Learn more about how to use it below.](#open-source-project-maintainers)

 ## Other scenarios

 While we tried to cover the most common use cases in this post, we recognize that we might have missed some of them.
 If you are using `componentWillMount`, `componentWillUpdate`, or `componentWillReceiveProps` in ways that aren't covered by this blog post, and aren't sure how to migrate off these legacy lifecycles, please [file a new issue against our documentation](https://github.com/reactjs/reactjs.org/issues/new) with your code examples and as much background information as you can provide.
 We will update this document with new alternative patterns as they come up.